Yukinari Sugawara: Southampton

 On 14 July 2024, Sugawara signed for Premier League club Southampton on a four-year contract.
 He became the fourth Japanese in history to sign with the club, after Tadanari Lee, Maya Yoshida and Takumi Minamino.
 On 17 August 2024, Sugawara made his debut for the club in a 1–0 away defeat against Newcastle United.
 He scored his first goal for the club on 31 August 2024 in a 3–1 away defeat against Brentford.

 Werder Bremen (loan)

 On 26 August 2025, Sugawara joined Werder Bremen on a season-long loan.
 The contract includes an option to buy Sugawara at the end of the season.
+He made his debut for the club on 30 August in a 3–3 draw with Bayer Leverkusen.
+On 9 May 2026, Sugawara was shown a red card for a foul on Bazoumana Touré after a VAR review by referee Sören Storks.

+Cagliari (loan)

+On 1 September 2026, Sugawara joined Cagliari on a season-long loan.

 International career

 Sugawara represented Japan at the 2017 FIFA U-17 World Cup.
 He made his debut with the senior Japan national team in a friendly 0–0 tie with Cameroon on 9 October 2020.
 In March 2023, Sugawara made his first start for Japan against Uruguay.
 In September of the same year, he provided the assist for the first goal against Germany and was also the starting point for the second goal.

+On 15 May 2026, Sugawara was selected in the 26-man squad for the 2026 FIFA World Cup.